norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 A set of wireframes illustrates the customer journey across screens and clicks; NLUX designs should illustrate how the conversation between a user and the product must unfold.
 Happy paths, sad paths, external events, tone, language structure, level of engagement - these are all things Product and UX can flesh out in detail with stakeholders, long before a line of code is written.
 Of course not everything in the design will be possible or practical - that's where the iterative nature of Software Engineering comes into play.
 Having a clear, universally understood vision for the product enables AI Engineers to plan and address novel challenges head-on, instead of scrambling on their heels in front of frustrated stakeholders.
 ### Is there Demand?
 The most fundamental product question seems to have been forgotten by many during the AI gold rush of '23: do people actually want the thing you are building?
 What proof do you have?
 Examples abound of useless, unwanted AI products shoehorned into the lives of consumers.
-There are pointless novelty chatbots built into every social media platform.
+There are pointless novelty chatbots baked into every social media platform.
 Integrated text completions are getting increasingly aggressive about mangling our messages.
 Most new AI customer service assistants seem remarkably adept at rephrasing "as an AI assistant I am unable to help you" - and not much else.

-Ironically, the nature of many AI products - especially Natural Language interfaces - makes them remarkably easy to validate.
+Ironically, the nature of many AI products - especially natural language interfaces - makes them remarkably easy to validate.
 Whereas testing engagement with a new online billing platform or recommendations engine pretty much requires you to build the thing first, GenAI products are typically emulating humans.
 So... _you can start by using a human_.
 In an act of [doing things that do not scale](https://paulgraham.com/ds.html), first running a human-powered prototype is a brilliantly simple way to determine if the product in question will actually add value and gain traction.
 [Product and UX designs](#where-the-hell-is-ux-and-product?) translate seamlessly into human scripts and interaction guides.
 If you are a startup, you can load up on espresso and power it yourself.
 If you are part of a larger corporate initiative, augmented customer service providers are easy to find.
 Emulate the limitations and expectations of the platform you are about to build, and find out if _anyone actually wants this thing_ enough to justify the cost of building it.

 One of my favorite productivity tools added an AI-powered filter builder about a month ago.
 Instead of typing the filter code `(tomorrow | next+week)`, I can now type `show me events that are scheduled for tomorrow or next week`.
 Then the assistant chugs for about 10 seconds, and replaces my natural language text with `(tomorrow | next+week)`.
 It's a cute novelty, but the filter already had great filter hints - this is slower and requires more typing than the product they already offered.
 I've never used it since, and I would be amazed to learn that general adoption is any different.
 Take advantage of how unusually easy it is to validate GenAI demand before you build (or as soon as possible if you are already building) and you'll be that much closer to a viable product.